Guidance

 Definitions

-“Adult relative” refers to a person above 18 years of age, who is not the child’s parent or legal guardian, but is a grandparent, brother, sister, uncle, or aunt (whether of the full blood or half blood or by marriage or civil partnership).
+“Close family member” refers to a person above 18 years of age, who is not the child’s parent or legal guardian, but is a parent-in-law, spouse, or civil or unmarried partner, sibling, aunt or uncle, grandparent, or the spouse, or civil or unmarried partner of any of these people.

 “Council” or “local Council” refers to the local government authority in the area where the sponsor is living, whose duties include the welfare of children and who will have responsibility for overseeing sponsorship arrangements including pre- and post-arrival safeguarding checks.
 In Northern Ireland, child safeguarding is the responsibility of Health and Social Care Trusts.
 Any reference to a council in this context should be read as a reference to a Health and Social Care Trust in Northern Ireland.